jborjon/mazecast/README.md

 ## Dedication

 The world wouldn't be the same today without [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie) and the other pioneers who made so many technologies, including C, possible.
-We are all beneficiaries of their work, and this is to their heatlh.
+We are all beneficiaries of their work, and this is to their health.
 You'll live on forever, dmr!